RelativeMedia/sails-PassportLocalMongoExample/README.md

 #sails-PassportLocalMongoExample
 This is a working example of how to get authentication working on sailsjs 0.9.

+**This was originally written using a pre-released version of 0.9.x.
+I am working on re-writing the readme and refactoring for 0.9.3.
+Until then use this as an example to create your own app**

 This uses the following npm libraries:

 - passport